 Well, greetings once again friends.
-I’m Loren Fenton, and this is Episode 41 of the GoodlifeNews!
+I’m Loren Fenton, and this is Episode 43 of the GoodlifeNews!
 Podcast and Blog.

-I mentioned last month that the nine fruits are naturally divided into three groups of three each:
+As I’ve said in several of the most recent posts, the nine fruits are naturally divided into three groups of three each:

 - Love, Joy, Peace (The fruit of a Spiritual Heart).